-The Michael & Susan Dell Health Scholar program is administered through funding from the Michael & Susan Dell Center for Healthy Living, part of The University of Texas Health Science Center in Houston (UTHealth) School of Public Health in Austin.
+The Michael & Susan Dell Health Scholar program is administered through funding from the Michael & Susan Dell Center for Healthy Living, part of The University of Texas Health Science Center in Houston School of Public Health (UTHealth School of Public Health) Austin Campus.

 Dell Health Scholars have the opportunity to work closely with faculty and staff on research as well as Center functions and events.
 Dell Health Scholars gain hands-on experience with data management, data analysis, and manuscript preparation.
 Additional benefits include:

 - Funds provided to travel to one conference per year, provided the Scholar is presenting at the conference.

 - Pay at 50% time at a doctoral-level graduate assistant salary, including benefits.

 Shelby Flores-Thorpe, MEd - Shelby is currently a doctoral student in the Department of Health Promotion and Behavioral Science at the Austin Campus.
 A native New Mexican, Shelby received her Master of Education in Health Education from Texas State University and her bachelor’s degree in Kinesiology from St. Edward’s University before starting at UTHealth School of Public Health.
 Between her bachelor’s degree and master’s degree, Shelby worked for a non-profit in New Mexico, her home state, working to implement nutrition and wellness classes into Native American communities across the state.
 Her current research interests are translational research – how policy and public health can work in tandem – and food security in college students and adults.
 Shelby has worked on the FRESH Austin project and currently works with the Texas Research-to-Policy Collaboration (TX RPC) Project.